-The biggest upgrade however would be the handle.
-It comes with what Gillette calls the FlexBall handle technology that allows this razor to adjust to the contours of your face.
+The most significant upgrade, however, would be the handle.
+It comes with what Gillette calls the FlexBall to handle technology that allows this razor to adjust to the contours of your face.

-This patented system not only limited to shaving your face, you can also use it for grooming hair on different parts of your body like the armpit, chest and even the bushy forest down under.
+This patented system not only limited to shaving your face, but you can also use it for grooming the hair on different parts of your body like the armpit, chest, and even the thick forest down under.

-In terms of the price the razor itself isn’t expensive at just $13 for a one time purchase.
-The refills however are expensive.
+In terms of the price, the razor itself isn’t expensive at just $13 for a one time purchase.
+The refills, however, are costly.

-An 8-pack will be roughly twenty two bucks so when you do the math a refill will cost a little under three bucks.
+An 8-pack will be roughly twenty-two bucks, so when you do the math, a refill will cost a little under three dollars.

 And even if Gillette says that these refills will last for up to a month, your mileage will definitely vary.

-If spending $20/month on refills sounds expensive opt for the cheaper Dorco Pace 6.
+If spending $20/month on refills sounds expensive to opt for the cheaper Dorco Pace 6.

-If you’re shaving for the very first time using a double edged or a straight razor is like to driving a race car without first knowing how to driving a sedan.
+If you’re shaving for the very first time using a double-edged or a straight razor is like driving a race car without first knowing how to drive a sedan.
 You need to know the basics of shaving!

-Fortunately in the age of the internet guides like this one I’ve written about wet shaving, you can easily learn from experts at the comfort of your own home.
+Fortunately, in the age of the internet guides like this one I’ve written about wet shaving, you can quickly learn from experts at the comfort of your own home.

-Yes even in a simple task of shaving you have to learn techniques.
-And use the right products in order to avoid stuff like razor burn, cuts and ingrown hair.
+Yes, even in a simple task of shaving, you have to learn techniques.
+And use the right products to avoid stuff like razor burn, cuts, and ingrown hair.

-The more passes you use, the more irritated your skin gets that’s why prep is probably the most important step.
+The more passes you use, the more irritated your skin gets.
+That’s why prep is probably the most crucial step.
 And I will share with you some actionable tips you can use to make shaving a more enjoyable experience and not a chore.

-This is probably the most important pre-shave routine you can make.
-Hot water really opens up the pores and softens follicles making it easier for the blades to slice through them without pulling and tugging.
+This is probably the most essential pre-shave routine you can make.
+Hot water really opens up the pores and softens follicles, making it easier for the blades to slice through them without pulling and tugging.

 If taking a hot shower isn’t possible, the next best thing would be using a hot towel and leaving it on your face for a few minutes.

-Disadvantage of the hot towel technique if you don’t wash prior is not being able to clean excess oil and other impurities on skin and hair follicles.
+The disadvantage of the hot towel technique, if you don’t wash prior, is not being able to clean excess oil and other impurities on skin and hair follicles.